Novampr/novampr.github.io/about.md

 <img src="/images/pfps/me.png" alt="PFP" style="border-radius: 50%;" width="100" height="100">

-Hi, I'm Nova, a 15 year old autistic little dummy who is gay and taken

-I do a few things including development!!!
-I developed this site, I'm developing a piece of software called "Serenade" and I'm also developing social anxeity, fun times :D

-Not much here yet :P
+<span style="font-size: 2rem;">Hey there!
+I'm Novampr or as you probably know me, Nova or maybe even Amp.
+I'm a 15 year old with hopes and dreams and honestly don't know my own gender at this point, I love doing development stuff, I basically work at the Bones Network and am developing a piece of software called 'Framework' which has a GUI called 'Serenade'.
+I am an autistic goober and probably have ADHD.

+Please buy me programmer socks 🥺

 <hr>

-I recommend checking out <a href="/story/story-2023">this post</a> :3
+I recommend checking out <a href="/guide/java-guide">this guide</a> to become an epic java developer :3</span>